ViennaRNA Package: Development

 The first version of the ViennaRNA Package was published by Hofacker et al. in 1994.
 The package distributed tools to compute either minimum free energy structures or partition functions of RNA molecules; both using the idea of dynamic programming.
 Non-thermodynamic criterion like formation of maximum matching or various versions of kinetic folding along with an inverse folding heuristic to determine structurally neutral sequences were implemented.
 Additionally, the package also contained a statistics suite with routines for cluster analysis, statistical geometry, and split decomposition.

 The package was made available as library and a set of standalone routines.

 Version 2.0

-A number of major systemic changes were introduced in this version with the use of a new parametrized energy model (Turner 2004), restructuring of the RNAlib to support concurrent computations in thread-safe manner, improvements to the API, and inclusion of several new auxiliary tools.
+A number of major systemic changes were introduced in this version with the use of a new parametrized energy model (Turner 2004), restructuring of the RNAlib to support concurrent computations in thread-safe manner, improvements to the application programming interface (API), and inclusion of several new auxiliary tools.
 For example, tools to assess RNA-RNA interactions and restricted ensembles of structures.
-Furthermore, other features included additional output information such as centroid structures and maximum expected accuracy structures derived from base pairing probabilities, or z-scores for locally stable secondary structures, and support for input in FASTA format.
+Further, other features included additional output information such as centroid structures and maximum expected accuracy structures derived from base pairing probabilities, or z-scores for locally stable secondary structures, and support for input in FASTA format.
 The updates, however, are compatible with earlier versions without affecting the computational efficiency of the core algorithms.